annrybakova/FootballTeam/README.md

 ## Encapsulation
 All classes follow proper encapsulation principles:

-Private fields with public getters and setters
+- Private fields with public getters and setters
-Inner classes (like Node in CustomLinkedList) properly encapsulated Immutable data where appropriate
+- Inner classes (like Node in LinkedList) properly encapsulated
-Logger instances are private and static final
+- Logger instances are private and static final

 ## Build and Run
 ```bash